ssagl/ssagl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <br />
 I am a Ph.D. candidate in economics at [Penn State](https://econ.la.psu.edu).
 My research interests are in empirical industrial organization.
 Recently, I have worked on research on the estimation of discrete choice demand models and applications relating to the US automobile market.
-If you want, you can view my most current CV here [<i class="fa-regular fa-file-pdf fa-lg" style="color: #b509ac;"></i>](files/cv.pdf).
+If you want to, you can view my CV here [<i class="fa-regular fa-file-pdf fa-lg" style="color: #b509ac;"></i>](files/cv.pdf).

 <br />
 I am on the 2023-24 economics job market.
 Check back for a draft of my job market paper soon!